 What is Spiritual Leadership?

 The purpose of this research was to extend the research on spiritual leadership and leading transformation by testing the dynamic relationship between spiritual leadership and spiritual well-being (i.e., a sense of calling and membership) and key organizational outcomes in a sample of Baldrige recipient organizations.
-Using structural equation modeling (SEM), results revealed a positive and significant relationship between spiritual leadership and organizational commitment, unit productivity, and life satisfaction.
+Using structural equation modeling (SEM), results revealed a positive and statistically significant relationship between spiritual leadership and organizational commitment, unit productivity, and life satisfaction.
 These relationships were explained or mediated by spiritual well-being.
 Our Academy of Management Conference paper discusses implications for research and practice. | Download Paper

 Fry, L. W. 2003.
 Toward a theory of spiritual leadership.
 The Leadership Quarterly.
 14, 693-727.

-- Fry, L. & Nisiewicz, M. 2013.
+Fry, L. & Nisiewicz, M. 2013.
 Maximizing the triple bottom line through spiritual leadership.
 Palo Alto, CA: Stanford University Press.

 Latham, J. R. (2013).
 A framework for leading the transformation to performance excellence part II: CEO perspectives on leadership behaviors, individual leader characteristics, and organizational culture.
 Quality Management Journal, 20(3), 22.